 The University has a wide range of facilities for in-door and out-doors sports and recreational activities.
-University Gymnasium, basketball, volleyball and tennis courts, track and field, hockey, cricket and rugby grounds and many other sports facilities are available for PGIA students upon registration at the Athletic Department of the University.
+At the University Gymnasium, basketball, volleyball and tennis courts, track and field, hockey, cricket and rugby grounds, facilities are available for all sports free of charge for university students.
 The PGIA students can use the university swimming pool as well by paying a nominal fee for the facility.